 Suitable extinguishing media: Use fire-extinguishing media appropriate for surrounding materials.

-Unsuitable extinguishing

-media:

-Do not use water jet as an extinguisher, as this will spread the fire.

-Specific hazards arising from

-the chemical:

-During fire, gases hazardous to health may be formed.

-Special protective equipment and precautions for firefighters procedures:

-Special fire fighting

-Use standard firefighting procedures and consider the hazards of other involved materials.

-Special protective equipment

-for fire-fighters:

-Selection of respiratory protection for fire fighting: follow the general fire precautions indicated in the workplace.
-Self-contained breathing apparatus and full protective clothing must be worn in case of fire.
+Unsuitable extinguishing media: Do not use water jet as an extinguisher, as this will spread the fire.
+Specific hazards arising from the chemical: During fire, gases hazardous to health may be formed.
+Special protective equipment and Special fire fighting procedures: precautions for firefighters Use standard firefighting procedures and consider the hazards of other involved materials.
+Special protective equipment for fire-fighters: Selection of respiratory protection for fire fighting: follow the general fire precautions indicated in the workplace.
+Self-contained breathing apparatus before using this product.